Regenerative Injection Therapies

 When platelets arrive at an injury site, they release a cascade of growth factors: PDGF, TGF-β, VEGF, EGF, and others.
 Each of these plays a specific role in stimulating cell proliferation, new blood vessel formation, collagen synthesis, and inflammation modulation.

-Why high-platelet concentration matters: Not all PRP is the same.
+Not all PRP is the same.
 Platelet concentration varies significantly depending on the preparation system and technique used.
 I utilize a preparation protocol optimized for high platelet yield, because the evidence consistently shows that higher platelet concentrations produce better clinical outcomes — especially for tendinopathy and osteoarthritis.

-Moderate to advanced osteoarthritis (knee, hip, shoulder, ankle)
+Mild, moderate and advanced osteoarthritis (knee, hip, shoulder, ankle)

 Chronic tendinopathy (rotator cuff, Achilles, patellar, lateral epicondyle)